github/site-policy/Policies/github-enterprise-server-license-agreement.md

 **13.3** *General Warranty.* Each Party represents and warrants that it has the legal power and authority to enter into this Agreement, and that this Agreement and each Order Form is entered into by an employee or agent of such Party with all necessary authority to bind such Party to the terms and conditions of this Agreement.

 **13.4** *Beta Previews.* Customer may choose to use Beta Previews in its sole discretion.
 Beta Previews may not be supported and may be changed at any time without notice.
 Beta Previews may not be as reliable or available as the Software.
 Beta Previews are not subject to the same security measures to which the Software has been and is subject.
-GitHub will have no liability arising out of or in connection with Beta Previews. **CUSTOMER USES BETA PREVIEWS AT ITS OWN RISK.**
+GitHub will have no liability arising out of or in connection with Beta Previews. **CUSTOMER USERS BETA PREVIEWS AT ITS OWN RISK.**

 **13.5** *Warranty Disclaimer.* THE LIMITED WARRANTIES DESCRIBED ABOVE ARE THE ONLY WARRANTIES GITHUB MAKES WITH RESPECT TO THE SOFTWARE, PROFESSIONAL SERVICES, AND SUPPORT.
 GITHUB DOES NOT MAKE ANY OTHER WARRANTIES AND REPRESENTATIONS OF ANY KIND, AND HEREBY SPECIFICALLY DISCLAIMS ANY OTHER WARRANTIES, WHETHER EXPRESS, IMPLIED, OR STATUTORY, INCLUDING BUT NOT LIMITED TO WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NON-INFRINGEMENT, OR ANY WARRANTIES OR CONDITIONS ARISING OUT OF COURSE OF DEALING OR USAGE OF TRADE.
 NO ADVICE OR INFORMATION, WHETHER ORAL OR WRITTEN, PROVIDED BY GITHUB OR ANYWHERE ELSE WILL CREATE ANY WARRANTY OR CONDITION NOT EXPRESSLY STATED IN THIS AGREEMENT.